TroubleTea/miniCondaDS/README.md

 # PythonDS
-Custom Python Environment for applied Data Science
+Custom and small Python Environment for applied Data Science using miniconda